liyong31/RALearning/README.md

 # RALearning

-RALT (Register Automata Learning Tool) takes as input a deterministic register automaton (DRA) and outputs its minimal canonical form.
+RALT (Register Automata Learning Tool) takes as input a deterministic register automaton (DRA) and learns its minimal canonical form using membership, equivalence and memorability queries.

 Usage:
 ```